 Are younger or older Australians more likely to experience being put in fear by someone under the influence of alcohol?

-Australians aged 25-29 years are the age group most likely to experience being put in fear by someone under the influence of alcohol.
+Australians aged 18-24 and 25-29 years are the age groups most likely to experience being put in fear by someone under the influence of alcohol.
 From 30 years of age, the incidence of being put in fear by someone under the influence of alcohol decreases with age.

 Put in Fear: Feeling threatened and/or afraid for one’s personal safety due to the actions, speech or behaviour of another.